 My research has provided me with a unique opportunity to communicate and disseminate findings to varied audiences, including policy-makers (e.g. European Commission DG Research and Innovation, DECC, DCLG, DEFRA, DH, DFID, Environment Agency, NHS, South Africa’s National Treasury); local authorities (e.g. eThekwini municipality in Durban (South Africa), Cambridge City Council, Manchester City Council, Cornwall Council, Cardiff and Neath Port Talbot Councils, industry bodies (e.g. ARUP, RICS, BRE, Tata Colours, Core Cities), and international agencies (e.g. UN-Habitat, UNIDO, UNDP).

 I am a guest lecturer, supervisor and external examiner at the following MSt programmes: MSt Interdisciplinary Design in the Built Environment, Faculty of Architecture, University of Cambridge; MSt in Civil Engineering and MSt in Housing College of Agriculture, Engineering and Science, University of KwaZulu-Natal (UKZN), Durban, South Africa.
 I am also co-supervising three doctoral students at the School of Built Environment and Development Studies at UKZN.

-My research focuses on: low carbon construction and urban regeneration; future-proofed design and whole lifecycle thinking; built environment collaboration and integration; and sustainability literacy in HE Property and Construction curriculum design and assessment
+My research focuses in the areas of: low carbon construction and urban regeneration; future-proofed design and whole lifecycle thinking; built environment collaboration and integration; and sustainability literacy and employability in HE Property and Construction curriculum design and assessment.

 Academic Leadership and Management – Principal Investigator (PI) in two Research Grants: